kocherlab/kocher_guides/docs/Guides/Galaxy.rst

 Where are the tools?
 --------------------
 Once you've created your account and logged in, the Homepage :numref:`(Fig. %s) <Homepage>` of the Kocher Galaxy Server should be displayed.
-To access the tools currently on the server, select **Kocher Tools** on the left sidebar.
+You may find the current lab tools under the heading **KOCHER LAB TOOLS** on the left sidebar.
+To access the tools currently on the server, select **Database Retrieval** or **Database Upload**.
 Once selected, the currently available tools will be listed below.

 .. figure:: Galaxy/Homepage.jpg
     :width: 100%